lsst/rtn-028/index.rst

    :name: fig-time-stamps-vs-job-wall-time-example
    :alt: Figure 6

 In Figure 7, we plot the distributions of job wall times for the compute-intensive operations (left) and for the datastore operations (right).
 For the compute-intensive slowdowns, Adrian Pope suggested that clock speed scaling of the CPU may be occurring.
 At very high loads, the CPUs will approach the `Thermal Design Power (TDP) <https://en.wikipedia.org/wiki/Thermal_design_power>`__ limit where the average clock speeds are at the ~base frequency of the CPU.
-At low loads, the cores can run closer to the maximum boost speed, so the fact that the compute-intesive wall time distributions are sharply peaked at 12 s for 16 and 32 concurrent processes strongly suggests that the cores are running at the maximum boost speed.
+At low loads, the cores can run closer to the maximum boost speed, so the fact that the compute-intensive wall time distributions are sharply peaked at 12 s for 16 and 32 concurrent processes strongly suggests that the cores are running at the maximum boost speed.
 For the SDF-Rome CPUs, the maximum boost speed is 3.35 GHz, while the base frequency is 2.0 GHz.
 So if the jobs in the 128-process runs are suffering from TDP frequency scaling, their average wall times should be ~3.35/2.0 longer than the 16-process runs, or ~20 s.

 **Figure 7**: Distributions of wall times for compute- and datastore-intensive operations.